cavitkeskin/map-expire/README.md

 ## API

 - set(key, value, duration)
-	if duration (second) is falsy or not given means this item never expired.
+	if duration (second) is falsy or not given this item will never be expired.

 - get(key)
 	return undefined if not exists or expired